AutarkLabs/open-enterprise/docs/DEVELOPMENT_NOTES.md

 - Planning-app is the base monorepo.
 - Frontend packages were merged with individual aragon apps, it added complexity and was not needed.
-- Aragon/cli should be used to bump package versions with `apm version` (more info in Aragon hack documentation).
+- Aragon/cli should be used to bump package versions with `aragon apm version` (more info in Aragon hack documentation).
 It needs to have a devhchain running.

 ## Recommended instructions